-Though you likely have many uses for your jar of Vaseline — everything from moisturizing your skin to removing your makeup — petroleum jelly is one of those products that sometimes seems to last forever.
 If your tub of Vaseline has passed the printed expiration date, can you keep using it?
 Does Vaseline expire, or is it still fine to continue using it if you have some left?
-Let’s explore these questions and more to help you figure out whether you should pick up a new jar of Vaseline or keep using what you already have!
+What is the shelf life of Vaseline petroleum jelly?

 Table of Contents